 Acute Eosinophilic Pneumonia

-It’s an idiopathic acute febrile illness that occurs in a span of less than seven day’s characterized with severe hypoxemia; pulmonary infiltrates, and no history of asthma.
+It’s an idiopathic acute febrile illness that occurs in a span of less than seven days characterized by severe hypoxemia; pulmonary infiltrates, and no history of asthma.

 Chronic Eosinophilic Pneumonia

 It presents with significant systemic symptoms including fever, chills, night sweats, cough, anorexia and weight loss over a duration of several weeks to months.
 The chest x-ray classically shows peripheral infiltrates resembling a photographic negative of pulmonary edema.
-Dramatic clearing of symptoms and chest x-ray peripherals infiltrates is often noted within 48 hours after initiation of corticosteroids therapy.
+Dramatic clearing of symptoms and chest x-ray peripherals infiltrates is often noted within 48 hours after initiation of corticosteroid therapy.

 It is a vasculitis disorder that affects different body organs.
 It frequently involves the skin, kidney and central nervous system in addition to the lungs.
 Any age can be affected by the disease, especially patients with bronchial asthma.